Brain cancer travel insurance

 If you’ve had treatment for brain cancer or if you have brain cancer, it’s vital that you check with your doctor or oncologist before planning a holiday.
 If you’re told that you’re fit to travel then there’s no reason why you shouldn’t be able to enjoy your holiday.
 However, there are a few things to bear in mind when travelling with brain cancer.
 We’ve put together these handy tips to help you make the most of your holiday.

-Our brain cancer travel tips
+Brain cancer travel tips

 Flying and air travel with brain cancer

-- You will usually need to wait around 3 months after treatment for brain cancer before you can travel by air.
+- You will usually need to wait around 3 months after surgery for brain cancer before you can travel by air.
 It might also be a good idea to book a destination which doesn’t require a long flight.
 A relatively short flight will ensure you don’t overexert yourself.
 You don’t want to wear yourself out before you even get there!

 - Also, try to ensure you’re as comfortable as possible on the flight.
 This may mean arranging for priority boarding either through the airline, or purchasing priority passes.